ksreeds2016/Kristen_Capstone/README.md

 ### Process, problems, and the technologies

 Luckily, I was able to obtain my data in CSV form directly from the FMCSA websites, but it didn't come without its problems.
 Once I obtained the files I needed, I cleaned them up in Excel to remove items that skewed the data from uploading correctly into Python.
-Once I moved into Python, I was able to explore my data further, clean, and aggregate my data.
+Once I moved into Python, I was able to explore my data further, clean, and aggregate.
 Another issue I ran into is I didn't take into consideration how overwhelmingly large my dataset was, and when trying to make certain charts, it would be illegible, which makes it unusable for my final dashboard.
 I had to break down and change around certain columns to make them function properly when trying to convert them into a usable chart.

 - Excel - for cleaning
 - Python - for cleaning, aggregation, and exploration of the data